 Present prepared or spontaneous information on very familiar, everyday topics through written, spoken, or signed language.

-Request and provide information using a variety of practiced or familiar words, phrases, simple sentences, and questions.
+Inform, narrate, and express preferences and opinions using a variety of practiced or familiar words, phrases, simple sentences, and questions.

 Goals

 Novice Low: Present information using practiced or familiar words and phrases with the help of gestures or visuals.